Prisma Access

 providers for network backbone instead.

-The following diagram represents Prisma Access egress traffic without SP Backbone
+This diagram shows Prisma Access egress traffic without SP Backbone

 integration.

-The following diagram represents Prisma Access egress traffic with SP Backbone
+This diagram shows Prisma Access egress traffic with SP Backbone integration.

 Traffic Replication Remote Network and Strata Cloud Manager Support